sportai/sportai_site/_posts/2024-7-25-NFL-Fantasy-Football-Draft-Top-Rookies-Busts.md

 date: 2024-7-25
 categories: fantasy football draft
 ---
-During the NFL season, many rookies significantly impact their respective teams.
+<span style="font-size:2em;">D</span>uring the NFL season, many rookies significantly impact their respective teams.

 For example, in 2023, CJ Stroud was a top-ten QB.
 Bijan Robinson and Jamhyr Gibbs were top-ten RBs.
 Puka Nacua was a top-five wide receiver.
 Finally, Sam LaPorta was the top tight end in fantasy after an impressive season.